shiftyrose/shifty/README.md

 `Idea by Nebula on the Ship`<br>

 #### Normal Sniper Mode
-Use Shapeshift button to shift into another player.<br>
-Take 1-2 steps in the direction you want to fire.<br>
+Use Shapeshift button to shift into another player.
+Take 1-2 steps in the direction you want to fire.
 Unshift to shoot.
-A bullet will travel in that direction until it kills a player.<br>
+A bullet will travel in that direction until it kills a player.
 When out of bullets, Sniper turns to normal impostor role.<br>

 #### Load Bullet Mode
-Use Pet Button to load a bullet and get ready to shoot.<br>
-Make sure you have enough room to use your pet button.<br>
+Use Pet Button to load a bullet and get ready to shoot.
+Make sure you have enough room to use your pet button.
 To shoot, the Sniper must take a few steps in the direction they aim to shoot, and then shapeshift.<br>

 ### Game Options
 |          Name          |                         Description                              |    Type    |      Default       |